garciparedes/tf_G/docs/source/index.rst

-.. tf_G documentation master file, created by sphinx-quickstart on Wed Jun 28 15:09:59 2017.
+.. tfgraph documentation master file, created by sphinx-quickstart on Wed Jun 28 15:09:59 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tf_G's documentation!
+Welcome to tfgraph's documentation!
 ================================

 .. toctree::